-Donna has worked for SATEDA since 2015 and is our senior support worker.
+Donna has worked for SATEDA as a support worker since 2015 and is now our acting head of services.
+In 2021, she also qualified as an Independent Domestic Violence Advisor (IDVA).
 Donna feels very passionate about supporting victims of domestic abuse.
-Donna is a specialist in supporting clients with complex needs and has great empathy for the struggles many victims face.
+She is a specialist in supporting clients with complex needs and has great empathy for the struggles many victims face.

 Gina is responsible for the line management and project management of SATEDAs Communities Team, which encompasses our volunteer offer, group programme provision and counselling.
 Our communities’ projects are an important element in our offer of support for survivors; by working in partnership with SATEDA’s other teams we are able to offer the best solution in their journey towards a life free of abuse.

 Our support team is the first point of contact for victims and survivors of abuse, wanting to access support.
 Our team will listen, access their needs and develop a support and safety plan with them.
 The support worker will then be able to refer to other services provided by SATEDA, to outside agencies or sign post to meet their support needs.

 Our Youth Support Team offers 1:1 and family support, also delivering programmes to groups of children and young people.
 We offer the opportunity to develop self-knowledge and recognise strengths, working on managing emotions and building healthy relationships.
 There is also focus on making positive changes

 in important areas of their lives.
 Our young people matter.

 Our S2C team help women we support obtain protective civil orders through the family courts.
 They help with the paperwork, statement writing, and also support in court as a McKenzie Friend.
 Obtaining these orders gives the women we support peace of mind and a feeling of safety again, for themselves and their children.